araneforseti/example_api-tester/README.md

 Example usage of api-tester (https://github.com/araneforseti/api-tester) using Janky-API (https://github.com/araneforseti/janky-api) as a base.

-Check the travis build for example output
+Check the travis build for example output of api-tester using the builtin reporter

 Check out api_specs/contract_spec.rb for usage